katurov/onair-room-light/v2/README.md

 # ONAIR light for room

-This is dummy quarantine project to show I'm on the call to help people around understand my mood.
-It is a bit overkill with three controllers for two LEDs, but it works, I don't need more.
+In 2022 I need something that works with macOS Monterey as soon as system doesn't report me a mic state if used AirPods and something like that.
+Also I need to update the indicator: make it bigger and brighter.

 ## The idea

-Work form home is one of a main change in our lifes in 2020.
+Work form home is one of a main change in our lifes from 2020.
 Sometimes people in the same room cannot determine are you busy at conference-call or just listen the music.
 To help 'em in that question I made simply ONAIR lights like these in big studios.

 Nobody can keep thinking about turn it on and off, so I started to think how can I made it authomatic.
-Don't know how to made it in different platforms, but I have MacBook Air (Catalina), which can provide on system level an answer is mic on, is camera on.
-So, fetching these data help to automate this task.
+Don't know how to made it in different platforms, but I have MacBook Pro M1 2020 (Monterey) and here is my version of the python3 script to determine is cam on with system report and is mic on with finding an orange dot in the right upper corner of the screen.

-As soon as many people nowadays uses Slack messenger, here is a hook to change "state" for users.

 ## Arhitecture